 Most students with disabilities are best served in their zoned or district schools.
 There are some students, however, who need a more specialized program.
 There are three types of specialized programs that exist in some district schools.
 To determine if your child needs a specialized program you can:

-- discuss specialized programs with the IEP team at your child’s IEP meeting
+- discuss specialized programs with the IEP team at your child’s IEP meeting; and/or

-If your child is eligible for a specialized program, he/she may be offered placement in a school that can provide that program as an alternative to the district school your child would otherwise attend.
-Specialized programs include:
+If your child is eligible for a specialized program, he or she may be offered placement in a school that can provide the program as an alternative to the district school your child would otherwise attend.

 ACES (Academics, Career, and Essential Skills) Program

-classified as having an intellectual disability (ID) or multiple disabilities (MD)
+classified with an intellectual disability (ID) or multiple disabilities (MD);

 See the Family Guide to the ACES program, submit an application and contact SpecializedPrograms@schools.nyc.gov for questions about the program and your child’s eligibility.

 ASD programs provide a reduced class size or special class that is designed to support the needs of students with Autism.
 There are two types of ASD programs available in district 1-32 schools.

 The program is designed for students on the autism spectrum whose academic abilities are on grade-level and whose primary need for support is in the areas of language and social skill development.